-Easy to Implement: we considered solutions that would be easy to implement based on available technologies already existing.
+Easy to Implement: we considered solutions that would be easy to implement based on already existing technologies.

 Built enthusiasm for user centered design process: at our report-outs, attendees were so engaged in follow-up discussions that our meetings routinely ran overtime.
-Alaska Airlines asked us to come back to talk about our project and shared that they are seriously considering adopting our ideas for their revamped check-in process.
+Alaska Airlines asked us to come back to talk about our project and shared that they are enthusiastic to apply our findings.